danzelziggy/Ansible-RHEL7-CIS/README.md

 https://benchmarks.cisecurity.org/

 # Why?
-The CIS hardening benchmarks help to minimize the default install attack surfce of a RHEL/CentOS server.
+The CIS hardening benchmark help to minimize the attack surface of a default install of RHEL/CentOS.

 # How?

 ## Requirements
 Ansible v1.9+
+RHEL/CentOS 7.X+

 ## Configuration